 - Energy Management in Buildings.

-A companion course, Sustainable Supply Chain 2 - Circular Economy and Extended Corporate Responsibility, considers other supply chain sustainability aspects.
-That course and ENE483 can be taken independently of each other.
+A companion course, ENE484 Sustainable Supply Chain 2 - Circular Economy and Extended Corporate Responsibility, considers other supply chain sustainability aspects.
+For as far ENE484 builds on content and concepts from ENE483, these will be summarized at the start of ENE484.
+Course ENE483 and ENE484 can be taken independently of each other.
+If you consider to take both, it is recommended to take ENE483 before ENE484.